Mobile solution for a mobile workforce.

 Seventy-five users completing an average of one order per hour, whilst simultaneously two users were running over 3G and GPRS.

-Due to the nature of the client application, LoadRunner was unable to recognise the client front-end during recording, couldn’t interpret SUP compression/encryption and additionally saw only one instance where the application could be opened for execution on a single device.
+Due to the nature of the client application, LoadRunner was unable to recognize the client front-end during recording, couldn’t interpret SUP compression/encryption and additionally saw only one instance where the application could be opened for execution on a single device.

 As a result, scripting was focused on the capture and posting of the HTTP messages that sit behind the client front-end.
 These messages from one client to the server were replicated in order to process the different work orders for each of the five business areas.